 A keepsake or “treasure” box is a place for you to store your manly mementos, and also preserve classic items that your kids will someday love to look through and inherit.
 What better gift to give to your groomsmen, who will perhaps store an item from your wedding in there.
 Rather than a cheap hobby store box, for this occasion get something felt-lined and engraved with their name.

 Man has a fascination with fire that can’t be explained.
 And since 1932, Zippo has been making the finest and hardiest fire-making machine around.
 The Zippo is refillable, and nearly every part is replaceable, meaning the engraved metal casing given to your groomsmen will last just about forever.
 It’ll also be perfect for lighting those celebratory cigars during the reception.
 Best of all, Zippo offers personalized engraving for free.
+For a boatload of additional styles, check out their shop on Zazzle.

 As you know, every man should carry a pocketknife.
 But don’t get your buddy a chintzy gift store knife, emblazoned with your wedding date, so he’s reminded of your anniversary every time he takes it out of his pocket.
 Instead, give him something that’ll always remind him of what an upstanding, all-around man you think he is by gifting the Art of Manliness pocketknife.